Roadblock for Mac

 No. Roadblock uses features and technologies in Safari that protect your privacy.

-Why does the Safari extension request access to all websites?
+Why does the Toolbar extension request access to all websites?

-When you use the extension to block or whitelist websites, the extension accesses the URL of the active tab.
+When you use the extension to block, secure, or allow websites, the extension accesses the URL of the active tab.
 When you use the extension to block and hide content visually, the extension accesses the URL of the active tab and its webpage.
 When the extension needs to reload a webpage, the extension accesses the URL of the webpage.

 The above features can't work without requesting access to all websites.
 The access request must be set when the extension is built and can't be set dynamically or changed without building a new version.